JFK24/zeppr/README.md

 ### Documentation

 Full documentation of the ZEPPR functions are available from within R.
-On this page, only a examples and use cases are shown.
+On this page, only examples and use cases are shown.

 ### Functions